-Informal Solicitation means any Solicitation for Construction Services, Professional Services, Goods, or Other Services where the that are valued at \$5,000 or greater, but below \$100,000 value of the goods or services being solicited is equal to or greater than \$5,000 and less than \$100,000 as stated in the Purchasing Code, as amended.
+Informal Solicitation means any Solicitation for Construction Services, Professional Services, Goods, or Other Services that are valued at \$5,000 or greater, but below \$100,000.

-Joint Venture means an association or teaming of two (2) or more persons or businesses to carry out a single business enterprise for profit for which purpose they combine their property, capital, efforts, skills and knowledge.
+Joint venture means an association or teaming of two (2) or more persons or businesses to carry out a single business enterprise for profit for which purpose they combine their property, capital, efforts, skills and knowledge.

-Joint Venture Incentives means an Affirmative Procurement Initiative ("API") that provides inducements for non-S/M/WBE firms to collaborate with S/M/WBE partners in responses to solicitations and for purposes of performing a Prime Contract to supply Goods to, or to perform Construction, Professional, or Other Services on behalf of the County.
-Joint Ventures are established by written agreements between two or more independently owned and controlled business firms to form a team or a third business entity solely for purposes of undertaking distinct roles and responsibilities in the completion of a given contract.
+Joint Venture Incentives means an Affirmative Procurement Initiative ("API") that provides inducements for non-Small Minority or Women Business Enterprise (S/M/WBE) firms to collaborate with S/M/WBE partners in responses to solicitations and for purposes of performing a Prime Contract to supply Goods to, or to perform Construction, Professional, or Other Services on behalf of the County.
+Joint Ventures are established by written agreements between two or more Independently Owned and Controlled business firms to form a team or a third business entity solely for purposes of undertaking distinct roles and responsibilities in the completion of a given contract.
 Under this business arrangement, each Joint Venture partner shares in the management of the Joint Venture and also shares in the profits or losses of the Joint Venture enterprise commensurately with its contribution to the venture.
 Incentives under this API may include Evaluation Preferences that are tied to the percentage of SBE or M/WBE participation in the joint venture, and extra contract option years or mobilization fees provided to qualifying Joint Ventures in certain Construction Services, Professional Services, Goods and Other Services contracts.

-Leased employee means the employee of a leasing company that leases professional employees to work for another business organization on a contractual basis.
+Leased employee means the employee of a leasing company leases professional employees to work for another business organization on a contractual basis.
 The business organization maintains management of the work performed by the leased employee.
 The leasing company handles administrative responsibilities such as, but not limited to, payroll, compliance with state and federal regulations and unemployment insurance.